kjellkongsvik/no-factor-auth/README.md

 It doesn't provide security, it provides a signed token to services that needs to perform e2e testing

+## Contributions

+Contributions are very welcome.
+There are lots that can be improved in this project.

 ## Setup

 It contains a private key in config.go that signs the jwt tokens